Tatadektep/Capstone_Project_Salary_Prediction/README.md

 by [*Kantaphon Vareekasem*](https://github.com/Tatadektep) |
 [**LinkedIn**](https://www.linkedin.com/in/kantaphon-tata-vareekasem/)

 “Learn how to set goals.
 That's the key to everything.
 That includes designing your own success.
-You define what the goal is, it's not somebody else's goal, it's yours.” - Drew Carey
+You define what the goal is, it's not somebody else's goal, it's yours.” - Drew Carey.
 In this project, we aim to develop an application that can help job seekers to compare salaries on different companies, locations and more.

 ### [Presentation Deck](https://docs.google.com/presentation/d/1wuFNchdLq1EmiAhgZ1OxkKycmU4Ak3TQaQiDFMkywWs/edit?usp=sharing)